How To Create An Employer Value Proposition Strategy For Your Tech Recruitment

 I often talk with businesses that are struggling to attract and retain top tech talent.
 When I mention having a strong employer value proposition strategy, the response is often centred on a common misconception – that employer value proposition strategies are exclusively for larger businesses with vast volumes of staff.
 In reality, every company has an EVP, you just might not have identified and fine-tuned what is it, or understood how you can use it to support your tech recruitment strategies and hiring efforts.

-With my 12+ years of tech recruitment experience behind me, I can assure you of the power a strong employer value proposition strategy can bring to your tech recruitment efforts.
+As Head of Permanent Recruitment working with clients and candidates daily, I can assure you of the power a strong employer value proposition strategy can bring to your tech recruitment efforts.
 I even know businesses that go further with their employer value proposition strategy, segmenting it in order to attract specialist pools of tech talent.
 So if you want to attract specific tech professionals, whether that’s developers, cyber security analysts or infrastructure engineers, continue reading to find out more about employer value propositions.

 EVP stands for…?